BTMPL/react-up/README.md

 **React-UP**

-This is a basic staret boilerplate ment for quick proof-of-concept style work.
+This is a basic starter boilerplate ment for quick proof-of-concept style work.

 Only things included in the package are: